damianhakert/damianhakert.github.io/source/handbook/support/index.md

 - submitting a ticket to ZenDesk using the internal support email alias that is listed in the "GitLab Email Forwarding" google doc.
 This is the preferred path for your own questions that can use technical support, and unless an immediate answer is required, this is also where customer or user questions can best be relayed.
-- pinging the support team on the support channel in Slack for quick questions or clarifications.
+- pinging the support team on the support chat channel for quick questions or clarifications.

 ## Support Channels <a name="support-channels"></a>

-A [service engineer](/jobs/service-engineer) handles the following channels.
+Our [service engineers](/jobs/service-engineer) handle the channels listed below.
-They are sorted in order of priority, and as a result, it is possible that channels that appear lower in this list experience longer delays in receiving responses.
+They are sorted in order of priority (strictest SLA at top), and as a result, it is possible that channels that appear lower in this list experience longer delays in receiving responses.
 We are actively [hiring](https://about.gitlab.com/jobs/) more Service Engineers to strengthen the team and provide support to the community.